pymodbus-dev/pymodbus/README.rst

 Install with pip
 ^^^^^^^^^^^^^^^^
 .. note::
-   This section is for library users.
-For quick usage, check the `Example Code`_ chapter.
+   This section is intended for apps that uses the pymodbus library.
-   If you prefer to contribute or run advanced examples directly from the source code, please skip to the `Install with github`_ section below.

 You can install using pip by issuing the following commands in a terminal window::